fortrabbit/help/docs/craft-3-deploy-git.md

 $ git commit -m 'Initial commit'

 # 5. Initial push and upstream
-$ git push -u fortrabbit master
+$ git push -u fortrabbit main
 # The first push takes a little longer
 # as it runs Composer